RocketChat/handbook/operations/security-policy/README.md

 In project management, the project leads are responsible to ensure security is properly addressed in a project.

 ## Personnel Security
 All personnel is screened before entering a position and subject to a Terms of employment, including a duty of confidentiality.
+The screening process is in relation to the applicable laws and regulations as well as the requirements of the position.
+All personnel is subject to contractual terms that describe their duties.
+The Information Security Team ensures that all personnel is aware of Rocket.Chat´s Security policies.
+Personnel that is leaving Rocket.Chat must certify that all assets have been returned to the company and then will be de-registered from the user directories.

-The details of these processes are implemented by the Human Resources Team.
+The details of these processes are implemented and the records kept by the Human Resources Team.

 ## Asset Management
 All assets must be inventoried.
-We maintain a list of all devices and all software used, including additional information.
+An asset is something of value for Rocket.Chat (e.g. information itself, a device, intellectual property).
+We maintain a list of all devices and all software used, including additional information relevant per type of asset.
+References to sublists for assets (e.g. virtual machine inventories, mobile device lists) are allowed and should be referenced.
+The amount of effort needed to maintain a detailed list of assets should correspond to the criticality of the asset.Assets must be returned to Rocket.Chat once an owner leaves the organization.
+Ownership of an asset and the risks associated with an asset are separated to focus on overarching risk mitigation without boundaries between assets.

+The lists of assets can be found [here.](https://docs.google.com/spreadsheets/d/1Nh8T3FP7QGR35jAdbd9j6HQnnirQDNcnC7X9Dg-Kdvo/edit?usp=sharing)

 ## Data Classification & Lifecycle Policy
 This section is about how we classify various elements of data and how to treat them regarding their criticality.
 You might have seen documents containing footers like "confidential" / "top secret", etc. This section focusses on general aspects of handling data.

 #### Scope:
 This data classification policy applies to all data and to all user-developed data sets and systems that may access these data, regardless of the environment where the data reside (including cloud systems, servers, personal computers, mobile devices, etc.).
-The policy applies regardless of the media on which data reside (including electronic, microfiche, printouts, CD, etc.) or the form they may take (text, graphics, video, voice, etc.).
-Your private opinion, e.g. what you share on social media under your personal name, is not in scope of this policy.
+The policy applies regardless of the media on which data reside (including electronic, microfiche, printouts, CD, etc.) or the form they may take (text, graphics, video, voice, etc.) Your private opinion, e.g. what you share on social media under your personal name, is not in scope of this policy.
 You should always make clear if you are posting in the name of Rocket.Chat or privately, if the context leaves room for ambiguity.

 #### Classifications:
 All data you create, modify, receive or otherwise process in connection with Rocket.Chat, must be handled confidentially and protected according to the risk related to it.
 (Confidential Data).
 Your NDA includes more details on what is considered confidential and what not.
 We do not distinguish between various levels of confidentiality (like secret, top secret, super secret, ...).